 Art & Design

-Used as a means of enhancing pupils’ observational skills, understanding and enjoyment of the world around them, Art and Design provides a variety of opportunities for pupils to explore ideas, feelings and meanings.
+Used as a means of enhancing pupils’ observational skills, understanding and enjoyment of the world around them, Art and Design provide a variety of opportunities for pupils to explore ideas, feelings and meanings.

 We provide a well-planned curriculum that enables children to develop their skills in drawing, the use of paint, printmaking, textiles and three-dimensional work from direct observation of a subject, as well as from experiences, memory and imagination.
 Either as individuals or in groups, the children experience working with various media so that they can experiment with colour, textile, tone, line and pattern using a variety of tools, materials and techniques.
 Children learn to appreciate that there are connections between their own and others’ work and the work of artists past and present, as well as those from other cultures.